douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * disponi - to dispose
 * disputo - dispute
 * disrompi - to break apart
-* disrompiĝi - to break apart, to shatter
+* disrompiĝi - to break apart; to shatter
 * distanco - distance
 * distili - to distill
 * distingi - to distinguish